zyedidia/perforator/README.md

   `-V`), which will display the additional info.
 * Many CPUs expose additional/non-standardized raw perf events.
 Perforator does not currently support those events.
-* Perforator does not currently support multithreaded programs.
+* Perforator only sort of supports multithreaded programs.
+It supports profiling programs with multiple threads as long as it is the case that each profiled region is only run by one thread (ever).
 * A region is either active or inactive, it cannot be active multiple times at once.
 This means for recursive functions only the first invocation of the function is tracked.